tmichniewski/MiniSpark/README.md

 - `Transform[T, U]` + `Load[U]` gives `Load[U]`,
 - `ExtractPair[T, U]` + `Combine[T, U, V]` gives `Extract[V]`.

-and some helper methods, for example to get split of an `Extract` instance.
+and some helper methods, for example to get split of an `Extract`.

 Below is the structure of those types together with the methods they automatically provide.